Outback

 All ready for take off from Bankstown Airport and the fog had other ideas so we returned to the departure lounge before taking off about an hour late.

-Due to weather our overnight stay at Mungo was changed to Mildura.
+Due to weather our overnight stay at Mungo National Park was changed to Mildura.
 This was my second attempt to visit Mungo National Park, when asking about the best time to visit March/April was the reply.
 As it happens my first trip was organised for March and this one for late April, so not convinced about the timing.

 We refuelled at Griffith which lead to conversations about the notorious illegal drug trade, particularly marijuana, and organised crime in the area.